-In the later period, many central banks have set up deposit insurance institutions especially after 1960s.
-According to the International Association of Deposit Insurance (IADI) as of January 1, 2015, 113 countries have deposit insurance schemes.
+In later period, several central banks set up deposit insurance institutions especially after 1960s.
+According to the International Association of Deposit Insurance (IADI) as of January 1, 2020, 145 countries have deposit insurance schemes.

 Deposit Insurance in India

 In India, the deposit insurance was started with the launch of the Deposit Insurance Corporation and Credit Guarantee Corporation (DICGC) of India in 1961.